 The downside: Coverdells have a relatively modest $2,000 per year contribution limit, plus there are income limits on who can fund these accounts.
 We contributed to Coverdells for just a couple of years and used the money for high school costs, so our tax savings proved quite small.
 Today’s 529s are almost certainly a better alternative, because all families can contribute, no matter what their income, and you’re allowed to contribute substantial sums.

 3. A custodial account, set up under your state’s Uniform Gifts or Transfers to Minors Act, offers parents the opportunity to save money in a child’s name.
 In 2019 and 2020, the first $1,100 of annual earnings are tax-free and the next $1,100 are taxed at the child’s rate.
-Earnings above $2,200, however, are taxed at the steeper rate that applies to estates and trusts.
+Earnings above $2,200, however, are taxed at the parents’ rate.

 While custodial accounts can generate small amounts of tax-free income each year, they come with some serious drawbacks.
 The money becomes the child’s, typically at age 18 or 21, and the balance counts heavily against college financial aid eligibility.
 Some parents don’t tell their children about any custodial accounts, while others spend the money on behalf of the child prior to college—especially if the kid is an out-of-control teen.
 The maximum each parent can transfer to a child without triggering the tax gift is $15,000 in 2019 and 2020.

 We funded modest custodial accounts for both kids and structured the investments to provide income below the threshold where taxes kicked in.
 That saved our family a few hundred dollars in taxes each year.
 We never used the custodial accounts for college expenses.
 Instead, our daughter’s account became a townhouse down payment, while our son’s account continues to grow.